DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/view_components/RowExpander.md

 ## Usage

-Put the <xref:DevZest.Data.Views.RowExpander> inside a <xref:DevZest.Data.Views.RowView>, it will be wired up and work automatically, as demonstrated in `FileExplorer` sample:
+Put the <xref:DevZest.Data.Views.RowExpander> inside a <xref:DevZest.Data.Views.RowView>, it will be wired up and work automatically.

+You can add <xref:DevZest.Data.Views.RowExpander> via composite row binding, as demonstrated in `FileExplorer` sample:

 ```xaml
 ...